 The disease is usually mild in cats

 Humans are more prone to getting a rash

-A Labrador retriever and his owner are having a great hike in a heavily wooded area on a beautiful June afternoon while on vacation.
-The lab is having a wonderful time romping through the bush, fetching sticks, and getting covered in mud, debris, and, unfortunately a tick.
-Even more unfortunately the tick, buried in the heavy hair behind the dog's upper leg, goes unnoticed by the owner, and has a chance to get a good blood meal and pass on the Rickettsia organism it is harboring to the dog.
-Due to the stress of travelling and an irregular schedule, the dog’s immune system is somewhat compromised, and that combined with the undiscovered and untreated tick bite results in a Rocky Mountain spotted fever infection.
-The lab becomes sick about a week after the woodland hike, exhibiting lethargy, fever, pain, and swollen lymph nodes.
+A Labrador Retriever and his owner are having a great hike in a heavily wooded area on a beautiful June afternoon while on vacation.
+The Lab is having a wonderful time romping through the bush, fetching sticks, and getting covered in mud, debris, and, unfortunately, a tick.
+Even more unfortunately, the tick, buried in the heavy hair behind the dog's upper leg, goes unnoticed by the owner and has a chance to get a good blood meal and pass on the Rickettsia organism it is harboring to the dog.
+Due to the stress of traveling and an irregular schedule, the dog’s immune system is somewhat compromised, and that combined with the undiscovered and untreated tick bite results in a Rocky Mountain spotted fever infection.
+The Lab becomes sick about a week after the woodland hike, exhibiting lethargy, fever, pain, and swollen lymph nodes.

-A visit to a vet, who does a thorough evaluation of the dog including taking a history of the dog’s recent activities, discovers the dog was recently on vacation and hiking in wooded area where ticks are prevalent.
+A visit to a vet, who does a thorough evaluation of the dog including taking a history of the dog’s recent activities, discovers the canine was recently on vacation and hiking in wooded area where ticks are prevalent.
 A tick bite is suspected, although no sign of the bite can be discovered.
 The veterinarian takes a blood sample, and starts treatment with doxycycline.
-Within a day the lab has perked up!
+Within a day the Lab has perked up!
 Treatment is continued for a couple of weeks, by which time laboratory tests confirm the presence of the Rickettsia organism.
-Because the pet owner received quick veterinarian attention and the veterinarian was able to connect the possibility of an infected tick bite with the dog's illness, early treatment allowed the dog to make a complete recovery.
+Because the pooch received quick veterinarian attention and the vet was able to connect the possibility of an infected tick bite with the dog's illness, early treatment allowed the dog to make a complete recovery.